netrobase/quimer/README.md

 - User Authentication: Users can sign up, login and logout of the platform.
 - User Profile: Users can view and update their profile.
-- Test Creation: Users can create custom tests by selecting the number of questions, the subject and the difficulty level.
+- Test Creation: Users can create custom tests questions and answers as issuers.
 - Test Taking: Users can take tests and view their scores.
-- Test History: Users can view their test history.
+- Test History: Users can view their test history and performance metrics.
 - Exam Prep: Users can prep for external exams like JAMB, WAEC or NECO using the exam bodies past questions.
-- Admin Dashboard: Admins can view all users, tests and test results.
+- Admin Dashboard: Admins can view, create, update and delete all users, tests and test results.

 # Installation and Usage